Cadbury Creme Egg

-A Cadbury Creme Egg is a chocolate confection produced in the shape of an egg, originating from the British chocolatier Fry's in 1963 before being renamed by Cadbury in 1971.
-The product consists of a thick chocolate shell containing an enzymatically-derived sweet white and yellow filling that resembles fondant.
-The filling mimics the albumen and yolk of a soft boiled egg from a fowl such as a chicken or goose.
+Cadbury Creme Egg (originally named Fry's Creme Egg) is a chocolate confection produced in the shape of an egg.
+It was launched by the British chocolatier Fry's in 1963 before being renamed under sister brand Cadbury's in 1971.
+The product consists of a thick chocolate shell containing a sweet white and yellow fondant filling.
+The filling mimics the egg white and yolk of a soft boiled egg.